KevinDahlberg/log_my_run_app/BLOG.md

   something funny is happening where different users are getting that aren't theres.
 I need to look into that

   - [ ] Make sure runs are user specific

+  I'm thinking that I will also want to abstract out the getUser function... maybe.